 The officer might also send the blood test results to a supervisor at the DHSMV who triggers the “notice of suspension.”
 After the driver receives that notice, they have ten days to file a demand for a formal review hearing to contest the suspension.

 If you went to the hospital after being involved in a motor vehicle crash and you believe a DUI investigation is underway, then immediately seek out the services of an experienced criminal defense attorney.

 Attorney for DUI Being BAC Results in Florida

-In order to obtain your medical records through a subpoena, the State Attorney’s Office has to provide you with notice and an opportunity to object.
+To obtain your medical records through a subpoena, the State Attorney’s Office has to provide you with notice and an opportunity to object.

 The attorneys at Sammis Law Firm understand that these cases are complicated.
 For more than 20 years, attorney Leslie Sammis has been fighting DUI cases, including cases pending the results of a blood test in Florida.

 Don’t just wait for the results to come back.
 Instead, take a proactive approach to fight the DUI from the earliest stages.

 Forms Used in a DUI Pending BAC Results Case in Florida